 There are many different types of medical writing projects we get asked to do.
 Each different type of medical writing project has a specific purpose and potential audience.
 These types of medical writing projects can be for either technical or marketing documents.
 The types of medical writing projects can range from short social media posts to a medical textbook of hundreds of pages.
 They can be highly technical or simple, conversational explanations of medical or scientific ideas.

 Prior to deciding on the types of medical writing projects you have, be clear on who your target audience is, your intended outcome and the type of message you want to convey.
 Some messages are better conveyed in words alone, while others need visual aids.
-Some types of medical writing projects have strict rules regarding formatting and what needs to be included, such as patent applications, grant proposals and journal articles.
+Some types of medical writing projects have strict rules regarding formatting and what needs to be included, such as patent applications, medical immigration applications support letters, grant proposals, and journal articles.
 However, some types of medical writing projects allow full flexibility and creativity because they will essentially be self-published online.

 Abstract – #1 on our list of types of medical writing